Listen to the Cancer.Net Podcast: Pap Test–What to Expect , adapted from this content.

 - When was your last menstrual period, and how long did it last?

-- Do you have any problems or symptoms, including itching, redness, or sores?
+- Do you have any symptoms, such as itching, redness, or sores?

 - Have you had surgery or other procedures on your reproductive organs?